Gagan5278/MoyaNetworkingCopy/README.md

 Moya Network layer building using Combine iOS Swift
 An example of how to build a network layer using Combine, with a structure similar to Moya.

 ## NOTE: A complete example is available.
-Please download and run the app.
+Please download and run the sample app.

 ### Usage